Efficient planet formation by pebble accretion in ALMA rings: Discussion

 \subsection{In-situ formation vs factory assembly}

-Depending on the strength of migration, our model outputs can be classified into two groups: in-situ formation where one planet remains at the ring location and factory assembly where planetary embryos constantly form and migrate inward.
-For the in-situ formation case, the biggest planet reached the gap opening mass (\eq{M_gap}) as shown in \fg{stage_nmg}.
+Depending on the strength of migration, our model outputs can be classified into two groups: in-situ formation where one planet remains at the ring location and factory assembly where planetary embryos constantly form and migrate inward. \hjadd{In \se{nmg} and \se{real_bump}, we have shown that the case that features a migration trap falls in the in-situ category as the planet cannot escape the ring.} For the in-situ formation case, the biggest planet reached the gap opening mass (\eq{M_gap}) as shown in \fg{stage_nmg}.
 Such changes in the gas profile will influence the aerodynamics of pebbles around the ring, which we do not model with our simulation.
-By then, the ring should have already vaporized, due to dominant pebble accretion and the repulsion of the pebbles due to the emerging gas gap.
+By then, the ring should have already vaporized, due to dominant pebble accretion and the repulsion of the pebbles \hjch{due to}{caused by} the emerging gas gap.

 Self-destruction of rings by the formation of a massive planet inside has also been found by other works. \citet{LeeEtal2022} run 2D hydrodynamic simulations investigating the growth of a single planet embryo inside a pebble ring supported by Gaussian profile pressure bump as same as we assume.
-As they found, the pebble ring will be ingested by the growing planet within ${\sim}1$ Myr (see \citet{CumminsEtal2022} for a similar conclusion).
-During the clean-up stage, asymmetric substructure may form, e.g., the arc substructure in the continuum of Oph--IRS~48 \citep{vanderMarelEtal2013i,CumminsEtal2022}.
-After the first ring disappears, a second ring could be generated exterior to the gap-opening planet formed at the location \citep[see][and references therein]{PaardekooperEtal2022}.
-A new loop of in-situ planet formation may happen in the newly formed ring.
+As they found, the pebble ring will be ingested by the growing planet within ${\sim}1$ Myr (see \citet{CumminsEtal2022} for a similar conclusion). \hjch{During the clean-up stage, asymmetric substructure may form, e.g., the arc substructure in the continuum of Oph--IRS~48 citep{vanderMarelEtal2013i,CumminsEtal2022}.}{This is consistent with our runs without migration (see \fg{stage_nmg} and \fg{stage_d_bump})}.

-However, \citet{LeeEtal2022} reports the concern that the rapid evaporation of the ring will shorten the observational window of the pebble ring, which may conflict with the fact that rings are ubiquitous.
-Thus, they believe that the formation of planets in ALMA rings must be either a rare or a slow process.
-Accounting for migration, we show that a ring can be both long-lived and spawn planets, which reconciles the high frequency of rings and the rapid growth of planets.
+Therefore, \citet{LeeEtal2022} argue that the rapid evaporation of the ring will shorten its observational window, conflicting the ubiquitous nature of ALMA rings.
+They state that the formation of planets in ALMA rings must be either a rare or a slow process. \hjadd{This "issue" can be easily solved if the planet formation is inefficient, like in \citet[][]{Morbidelli2020}.
+By taking a small Stokes number ($3\times10^{-3}$) and finite mass budget inside the ring, the growth of the planetary seed remains slow at large distance \citep[][]{Morbidelli2020}, and therefore the seeds will always coincide with their initial location (but see the discussion in \se{real_bump})}. \hjch{Accounting for migration, we show that a}{If, on the other hand, planets can migrate away from the} ring\hjadd{, our results indicate that rings} can be both long-lived and spawn planets\hjrem{, which reconciles the high frequency of rings and the rapid growth of planets}.